benevolent911/tech-challenge-erick-rebadeo/README.md

 * Search by categories
 * Data validation (author, speech content, keyword and date)
 * Unsaved changes confirmation in add new speech page
+* Added backend API using Express (check api folder)
+* Also uses MongoDB with Mongoose library

 ### Includes
 * [Ngx-Bootstrap](https://github.com/valor-software/ngx-bootstrap) for CSS and JQuery plugins